Blond: Roman Empire

 During the early years of the Roman Empire, blond hair was associated with prostitutes.
 The preference changed to bleaching the hair blond when Greek culture, which practiced bleaching, reached Rome, and was reinforced when the legions that conquered Gaul returned with blond slaves.
 Sherrow also states that Roman women tried to lighten their hair, but the substances often caused hair loss, so they resorted to wigs made from the captives' hair.
-According to Francis Owen, Roman literary records describe a large number of well-known Roman historical personalities as blond.
+According to Francis Owen, Roman literary records describe several well-known Roman historical personalities as light-haired.

 Juvenal wrote in a satirical poem that Messalina, Roman empress of noble birth, would hide her black hair with a blond wig for her nightly visits to the brothel: sed nigrum flavo crinem abscondente galero intravit calidum veteri centone lupanar.
 In his Commentary on the Aeneid of Virgil, Maurus Servius Honoratus noted that the respectable matron was only black haired, never blonde.
 In the same passage, he mentioned that Cato the Elder wrote that some matrons would sprinkle golden dust on their hair to make it reddish-color.
 Emperor Lucius Verus (r.
-161–169 AD) was said to sprinkle gold-dust on his already "golden" blond hair to make it even blonder and brighter.
+161–169 AD) was said to sprinkle gold-dust on his already light hair to make it blonder and brighter.
+While Sulla considered that "his golden (χρυσωπόν) head of hair gave him a singular appearance."